 - You should start with high targets and a good safety margin.
-For example, you might start with your target at 150 to see how the system does. - Before adjusting your target, you should have at least one night with zero low alarms (in three days) before considering dropping the max target below 160. - Each time you adjust your target, it should be no more than 5-10 points at a time, again observing the outcomes over a few days.
+For example, you might start with your target at 150 to see how the system does.
+OpenAPS has a "min" target floor which prevents you from setting it below 90. - Before adjusting your target, you should have at least one night with zero low alarms (in three days) before considering dropping the max target below 160. - Each time you adjust your target, it should be no more than 5-10 points at a time, again observing the outcomes over a few days.